Kasp100/NeonCode/README.md

 ### Primitives and pass-by-value
 Primitives are pass-by-value types (meaning they're copied rather than passed by a reference) and can be serialised.
-Use the keyword `primitive`, you can define your own primitive.
-More on that later.

 All primitive types have their names starting with `#` to signal pass-by-value.
 Furthermore, any pass-by-value/primitive type **must** have its name start with `#`.